gsmatth/shooters-log-fe/README.md

   #Set up of Local Development Environment
   * You must download, install, configure, and run both a front end application and the supporting backend infrastructure for the local development environment.
   * **Prerequisite**:  mongo database must be installed prior to the installation of the backend on your local environment.
 These instructions do not cover the installation of mongo or the use of the mongo client.
-For guidance on installling and using these two items, view the following:
+For guidance on installing and using these two items, view the following:
     * https://docs.mongodb.com/manual/
     * https://docs.mongodb.com/manual/mongo/
   * Back-End: